kuszaj/SFEC/README.md

 false
 ```

 For more examples, please refer to `examples` directory.
-You can also run `make examples` to automatically build them in `examples/build`.
+You can also run `make` or `make examples` to automatically build them in `examples/build`.

 # Licence
 SFEC is distributed under the MIT licence, included in `LICENCE` file.